-STRUCTURE OF THE COURSE: This course includes two major components: weekly class meetings and field experiences.
-Students will: (1) meet as a group for three periods each week for lectures, group discussions, and other classroom activities; and (2) participate in a weekly field experience (three periods per week) that will involve assisting in a school classroom and assuming a limited teaching role.
+STRUCTURE OF THE COURSE: This course includes two major components: weekly class meetings and field experiences (Pandemic Adjustments).
+Students will: (1) meet as a group each week for lectures, group discussions, and other classroom activities; and (2) participate in a weekly experience that will involve assisting in a school classroom and assuming a limited teaching role.

-Purpose and Objectives Of the Course: This course is structured to assist pre-service art teachers in developing confidence, knowledge, critical thinking and communication skills in the theory and practice of teaching art.
+Purpose and Objectives OF THE Course: This course is structured to assist pre-service art teachers in developing confidence, knowledge, critical thinking and communication skills in the theory and practice of teaching art.
 The emphasis in this course is on learning how the art teacher can use educational theory and research to shape personal instructional practices in the classroom and in alternative educational settings.
 The course also emphasizes critical thinking skills, writing and research in art education.
 The following objectives are aligned with the 6 Florida Educator Accomplished Practices (FEAP) mandated by Florida legislation (Statute 240.529).
 At the completion of this course, students will: